 Successor to Lua’s torch.
 Evil twin to googles’s Tensorflow.
 Probably ascendant over Tensorflow for researchers if not for industrial uses.

-They claim to be aiming for fancy features such as reversible learning and other advanced regularisation and what-have-you.
+They claim to be aiming for fancy features such as reversible learning and what-have-you.

 PyTorch has a unique way of building neural networks: using and replaying a tape recorder.